-The engine will start with the fuel injection pump in excess fuel at temperatures as low as -20 °C (-4 °F).
+The engine will start without a cold starting aid at temperatures as low as -20 °C (-4 °F).
 In conditions where the temperature is lower than this, an ether start system may be necessary.

 Before the engine is started the operator should understand fully the reason for the controls and their use.